 Brain Supplements (In Moderation)

-If the foundation is solid, there are studied supplements:
+If the foundation is solid, there are supplements that have been studied:

 - Omega-3 (EPA + DHA): 1-2 grams per day